adamtry/assessment-person-api/README.md

 $ make test
 ```

-To run database tests locally (e.g. via Visual Studio) and you are using Postgres the `CONNECTION_STRING` environment variable will need to be populated with:

-`Host=localhost;Database=testdb;Username=postgres;Password=mypassword"`

-Note: The Host name needs to be the name of the stub database docker-compose service, in order to run tests via Docker.

-If changes to the database schema are made then the docker image for the database will have to be removed and recreated.
-The restart-db make command will do this for you.

 ### Agreed Testing Approach
 - Use nUnit, FluentAssertions and Moq
 - Always follow a TDD approach